 Research shows not having enough sleep can have a profound effect on your physical and emotional health.
-According the UK Sleep council 47% Adults of Britons now say that stress or worry keeps them awake at night (47%), rising to 54% of women (compared to40% of men) and 57% of singles.
+According the UK Sleep council 47 percent of adults in Britons now say that stress or worry keeps them awake at night (47 percent), rising to 54 percent of women (compared to 40 percent of men) and 57 percent of singles.
 Think of all the impact on productivity, health and well being.

 Click on my short video to find out why sleep matters really does matter to us all.